DronePilotsFederation/WRSA-WorkingGroup/WorldRotorSportsAssociationRules.md

 ### Racing category general information
 #### There are three categories of competition:
 * Speed/Agility Course: Primary race track, featuring gates, flags and other obstacles
-* Freestyle Competition: Usually invitational, judged using criterion detailed below
+* Freestyle Competition: Usually invitational, judged using criteria detailed below
-* Team Sport: Teams of two or more pilots grouped into a team are judged upon a cumulative team time or other team-based scoring criterion.
+* Team Sport: Teams of two or more pilots grouped into a team are judged upon a cumulative team time or other team-based scoring criteria.
 Pilots may only compete in the team competition with one team.

 ### Judging and marshaling
 * All races will be governed by an appointed judging committee.